Tips to Reduce Food Waste

 Top Tips to Prevent Food Waste

-2. Do a stock take before you go shopping, move more perishable items or with upcoming expiry dates to the front of the fridge/cupboard to use them up first.
+2. Do a stock take before you go shopping, and move more perishable items or with upcoming expiry dates to the front of the fridge/cupboard to use them up first.

 3. Did you know that bread is one of the most thrown-out products?
 Save your bread from going mouldy by freezing it in portions for sandwiches and taking it out the night before or a few hours before you need it to let it defrost.

-4. Make a meal plan; we know we’ve said it before.
-It doesn’t have to be too rigid; just sit down before you go shopping and decide what meals you want to make for the week ahead.
-Check what you already have in the fridge and cupboards and write down the missing ingredients on your shopping list.
+It doesn’t have to be exact; just sit down before you go shopping and decide what meals you want to make for the week ahead.
+Back to step 2 – check what you already have in the fridge and cupboards and write down the missing ingredients on your shopping list.

 5. Use your leftovers!
-If you’ve made too much, pop it in a lunch box to have the next day, or put it in a freezer-safe container to use later.
+If you’ve made too much, pop it in a lunch box to have the next day or put it in a freezer-safe container to use later.
 Make sure to add a sticker to identify what’s inside and the date it was made.
 Check out how to get started with batch cooking.

 6. Make soup from veg you don’t think you’ll use up – there’s another lunch solution sorted!
 Or pop it in the freezer like tip number 5.